Skip to main content

 Uploading

-Once you’ve purchased MapSVG WordPress mapping plugin, download the .zip file from MapSVG Dashboard to your computer.
+Once you've purchased the MapSVG WordPress mapping plugin, download the .zip file from the MapSVG Dashboard to your computer.

 Now you need to upload MapSVG to your WordPress website.
 There are 2 ways of doing this: